Lekan Balogun (monarch)

-Moshood Olalekan Balogun (born 18 October 1942) is a Nigerian monarch.
-He is the 42nd Olubadan of Ibadan.
+Moshood Olalekan Balogun (18 October 1942 – 14 March 2024) was a Nigerian monarch.
+He was the 42nd Olubadan of Ibadan.

-Birth
+Early life and education

-Moshood Olalekan Balogun was born on 18 October 1942 in Ali-Iwo compound, present day Ibadan North East Local Government Area of Oyo State, Nigeria.
+Moshood Olalekan Balogun was born on 18 October 1942 in Ali-Iwo compound, present-day Ibadan North East Local Government Area of Oyo State, Nigeria.

-Education

-He travelled to the U.K., where he studied for his O and A levels certificates while doing a part-time job to sustain himself.
-Upon completion of his O and A levels program, Lekan Balogun proceeded to the Brunel University.
+Balogun travelled to the United Kingdom, where he studied for his O- and A-level certificates while doing a part-time job to sustain himself.
+Upon completion of his O- and A-level programme, Lekan Balogun proceeded to the Brunel University.
 He left the university in 1973 with a master's degree in Administration and Economics.
 He then had a brief stint with the Lambeth Local Government Social Services Department, where he worked for one-and-a-half years after which his academic inclination took the better of him and he enrolled for his PhD.

 Career

 Lekan Balogun was a presidential aspirant on the platform of Social Democratic Party (S.D.P.); he was also a gubernatorial candidate for the People's Democratic Party (P.D.P.) in Oyo State in the present political dispensation.
 In addition to this, he was a senator of the Federal Republic of Nigeria in the Fourth Republic.

 Lekan Balogun represented Oyo Central senatorial district between 1999 and 2003.
 As a senator, he was chairman of the Senate Committee on National Planning and was a member of many Senate Committees such as Appropriations, Security and Intelligence, Police Affairs and Defence (Army).

-Balogun had earlier worked as a lecturer at Ahmadu Bello University, Zaria, Kaduna State, an editor of the monthly magazine The Nigerian Pathfinder, and as a director with Triumph Newspaper, Kano, as well as a management consultant for multinational Organisations such as Leyland, Exiat Battery, and Nigerian Breweries.
+Balogun had earlier worked as a lecturer at Ahmadu Bello University, Zaria, Kaduna State, an editor of the monthly magazine The Nigerian Pathfinder, and as a director with Triumph Newspaper, Kano, as well as a management consultant for multinational Organisations such as Leyland, Exide Battery, and Nigerian Breweries.

-He worked with Shell British Petroleum Company where he rose to the position of the Administrator/Head, Industrial Relations, Recruitment and Scholarships, Planning and Development units.
+Balogun worked with Shell British Petroleum Company where he rose to the position of the Administrator/Head, Industrial Relations, Recruitment and Scholarships, Planning and Development units.

-He has written and published widely.
+Balogun wrote and published widely.
 Many of his publications include: